 Gelderseplein Rotterdam: Another Spherical Panorama

-Gelderseplein (Gelderland Square) is a new square in the center of Rotterdam, on a site that lay vacant for years after the construction of the railway tunnel.
+Gelderseplein (Gelderland Square) is a new square in the center of Rotterdam.
+It’s on a site that lay vacant for years after the construction of the railway tunnel.
 Around it we find a diverse catalog of architectural styles.
-Most prominent is the White House, which was the tallest skyscraper in Europe after completion in 1898, but criticized by many as “too American”; the building survived the 1940 bombing but was nearly demolished in the seventies for the construction of a huge roundabout that fortunately never came.
+Most prominent is the White House, which was the tallest skyscraper in Europe after completion in 1898.
+At that time it was criticized by many as “too American”.
+The building survived the 1940 bombing but was nearly demolished in the seventies for the construction of a huge roundabout that fortunately never came.

-Next to the White House there’s a row of eighteenth century buildings that was stored in containers for five years during the construction of the tunnel and that was subsequently rebuilt.
+Next to the White House there’s a row of eighteenth century buildings.
+Those were was stored in containers for five years during the construction of the tunnel and that was subsequently rebuilt.
 In addition, there are some recently completed projects: a residential tower with an ugly brown brick that I cannot get used to, as well as some more successful buildings like the Stedin office and the CitizenM hotel.

 This spherical panorama shows it all.
 Composed of 29 photos that I took one morning when the light and the sky were exactly to my liking.
 As a follow up to my earlier explanation about making bolpanorama’s I created this making-of video:

 .
 And if you’d like to have this image on your wall: that’s possible too.